alperclk/React-redux-weather-forecast/README.md

 ```
 ## run
 ```
-cd src <br>
+cd src
-json-server --watch countries_states.json<br>
+json-server --watch countries_states.json
-npm start <br>
+npm start
 ```

 ## note
-this api key I use just 60.000 requests per month <br>
+this api key I use just 60.000 requests per month
-if you want to send more requests to api, you can get a new key on [weatherapi.com](https://www.weatherapi.com/)
+if you want to send more requests to api, you can get a new key on https://www.weatherapi.com/